-In our implementation, we use either TCP, UTP, WebSockets or WebRTC for the network connections.
-UTP is nice because it is designed to not take up all available bandwidth on a network (e.g. so that other people sharing your wifi can still use the Internet).
+After the discovery phase, Dat should have a list of potential data sources to try and contact.
+Dat uses either TCP, UTP, WebSockets or WebRTC for the network connections.
+UTP is designed to not take up all available bandwidth on a network (e.g. so that other people sharing wifi can still use the Internet).
 WebSockets and WebRTC makes Dat work in modern web browsers.

-When we get the IP and port for a potential source we try to connect using all available protocols and hope one works.
-If one connects first, we abort the other ones.
-If none connect, we try again until we decide that source is offline or unavailable to use and we stop trying to connect to them.
-Sources we are able to connect to go into a list of known good sources, so that if our Internet connection goes down we can use that list to reconnect to our good sources again quickly.
+When Dat gets the IP and port for a potential source it tries to connect using all available protocols and hopes one works.
+If one connects first, Dat aborts the other ones.
+If none connect, Dat will try again until it decides that source is offline or unavailable and then stops trying to connect to them.
+Sources Dat is able to connect to go into a list of known good sources, so that the Internet connection goes down Dat can use that list to reconnect to known good sources again quickly.

-If we get a lot of potential sources we pick a handful at random to try and connect to and keep the rest around as additional sources to use later in case we decide we need more sources.
-A lot of these are parameters that we can tune for different scenarios later, but have started with some best guesses as defaults.
+If Dat gets a lot of potential sources it picks a handful at random to try and connect to and keeps the rest around as additional sources to use later in case it decides it needs more sources.

 The connection logic is implemented in a module called discovery-swarm.
 This builds on discovery-channel and adds connection establishment, management and statistics.
-You can see stats like how many sources are currently connected, how many good and bad behaving sources you've talked to, and it automatically handles connecting and reconnecting to sources for you.
-Our UTP support is implemented in the module utp-native.
+It provides statistics such as how many sources are currently connected, how many good and bad behaving sources have been talked to, and it automatically handles connecting and reconnecting to sources.
+UTP support is implemented in the module utp-native.